lpbborges/flappy-bird/Readme.md

 ## How to play

-Just access https://lpbborges.github.io/flappy-bird/ and tap 'Space' to move the bird
+Just access https://lpbborges.github.io/flappy-bird/ and press 'Space' repeteadly to move the bird

 ## How to clone